donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Set New Number Range\
 **Type:** An action that returns a value\
-**Description:** It translates the number from one range to another and assigns the result to the variable.
+**Description:** Converts a number from one range to another and assigns the result to a variable.

 **Usage example:**
 ```ts